aayushrathor/starredrep/README.md

 ## TypeScript

 - [un/inbox](https://github.com/un/inbox) - Modern email for teams and professionals.
 A replacement for outdated email technology and tools.
 Alt to hey.com, front.com, missiveapp.com
-- [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - The open-source AI chat app for everyone.
+- [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for every model.
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [medusajs/medusa](https://github.com/medusajs/medusa) - Building blocks for digital commerce
 - [expo/expo](https://github.com/expo/expo) - An open-source platform for making universal native apps with React.
 Expo runs on Android, iOS, and the web.